netbirdio/netbird/docs/self-hosting.md

 - Any Linux OS.
 - Docker Compose installed (see [Install Docker Compose](https://docs.docker.com/compose/install/)).
 - Domain name pointing to the public IP address of your server.
-- Open ports ```443, 33071, 33073, 3478``` (Dashboard, Management HTTP API, Management gRpc API, Coturn STUN/TURN respectively) on your server.
+- Open ports ```443, 33071, 33073, 10000, 3478``` (Dashboard, Management HTTP API, Management gRpc API, Signal gRpc, Coturn STUN/TURN respectively) on your server.
 - Maybe a cup of coffee or tea :)

 ### Step-by-step guide